 Codes for Deletion and Insertion Models.

 The problem of synchronization from insertions and deletions is important in several applications, such as file sharing, online editing, and distributed storage.
-My work in this area includes designing low-complexity codes to efficiently correct synchronization errors as well as computing fundamental limits, i.e., bounds on the capacity of channels that introduce deletions and insertions.
+My work in this area includes designing low-complexity codes to efficiently correct synchronization errors as well as characterizing fundamental limits, i.e., bounds on the capacity of channels that introduce deletions and insertions.

 - Slides from talk at ITW, Seville, Sep.
 2013.